skip to main content

 Postponement of parental leave requests

-Employees may be asked to postpone their parental leave to meet the needs of the service in exceptional circumstances.
-You should write to the employee within 7 days of receipt of the request to advise that the request has been turned down.
+Employees may be asked to postpone their parental leave in exceptional circumstances to meet the service's needs.
+You should write to the employee within 7 days of receiving the request to advise them that it has been turned down.

 You should provide the reasons for this in your response using the Parental leave form.